Societal Impact Award

 Sponsored by The University of Exeter

 Scholarly work with societal impact is both scientifically credible and useful to society; it produces societally beneficial knowledge that aims to make the world a better place.
-This work will often address but is not limited to, the United Nation’s Sustainable Development Goals, for example, health and well-being, income and social inequality, and the preservation of the environment.
-In order to both recognize and incentivize such work in organizational behavior, the OB Division is inviting nominations for the OB Division Award for Societal Impact
+This work will often address, but is not limited to, the United Nation’s Sustainable Development Goals, for example: health and well-being, income and social inequality, and the preservation of the environment.
+In order to both recognize and incentivize such work in organizational behavior, the OB Division is inviting nominations for the OB Division Award for Societal Impact.

 Past award winners: